 Last month we wrote that we believed that webRTC had the potential to change the business communications landscape forever especially as it related to contact centers!
 Little did we know that in less than a month, Amazon would do just that with the introduction of the “Mayday” Button.
 The Mayday button does just what webRTC is destined to do, embedding a real time, text audio and visual communications channel within a web browser!
-Technical support will never be the same and as we previously proposed, neither will the Contact Center be the same!
+Technical support like CISCO Support or ShoreTel Support will never be the same and as we previously proposed, neither will the Contact Center be the same!
 Customer Service is about to be redefined and Amazon seems to be leading the way with the absolute first mass implementation of a webRTC application.

 The button, a LifeSavior Icon, appears on Amazon’s new Kindle Fire.
 Push this button and a dialog box opens with a real time video image of your technical support consultant.
 You can see him, but he can not see you.
 He can hear you and remotely operate your device, trouble shooting your issue and “show you how” to do a troublesome operation.
 If you can not “see” the impact of this game changing technology, you most likely did not see the internet or the tablet market developing either!